pvtanike/Genomic-Landscape-Based-Drug-Repurposing/README.md

 ---

 ### **04 SOM and CNV results comparison.ipynb**
-**Purpose:** Compare and integrate drug candidates identified from CNV (amplifications/deletions) and somatic mutation analyses.
+**Purpose:** Compare and visualize overlap between drug candidates identified from CNV (amplifications/deletions) and somatic mutation analyses.
+This is an exploratory/comparison notebook only - it does not produce output files.

 **Key Analyses:**